Laura Plantation is Louisiana’s best house tour

 Chasing ghosts at Hotel Galvez

+An oil of Bernardo de Galvez anchors the haunted corridor at Hotel Galvez.
 My favorite nearby get-away is Galveston, Texas (TroysArt – Gung Ho on Galveston); and without question my favorite hotel on the island is Hotel Galvez (Troysart – The art of escape, the Hotel Galvez).
 This week I visited with Lake Charles gal-pal Courtenay Deats Guillory.
 And for as many times as I have visited the Galvez, this was the first time I ever heard of paranormal occurrences.
 That is how Court and I ended up chasing ghosts at Hotel Galvez.
-According to concierge Melissa Hall the most notorious spirit haunting the halls is a bride-to-be named Audra who stayed in room 501 …continue reading
+According to concierge Melissa Hall the most notorious spirit haunting the halls is a bride-to-be named Audra who stayed in room 501 in the 1950s.
+When her ...

 The art of yachting Puerto Vallarta